 - Not listed as an alumna/us of your school?
 Be sure to add all your educational experiences, including your high school, to your profile.
 LinkedIn will automatically include you as an alumna/us in the school’s listings.

 Personal growth and inspiration are something many of us seek throughout our careers.
 Consider finding a new thought leader, mentor, or mentee for the new year.

 - LinkedIn offers tools to locate thought leaders in your industry.
-So, whether you are a fan of Simon Sinek, Ted Talks, Arianna Huffington, Brene Brown, or any number of CEOs who share insight on LinkedIn, finding a new thought leader is a few clicks away.
+So, whether you are a fan of Daymond John, Simon Sinek, Ted Talks, Arianna Huffington, Brene Brown, or any number of professionals who share insight on LinkedIn, finding a new thought leader is a few clicks away.

 - Have you started a new business or are thinking about a new side hustle?
 Look for connections in your contacts, alumni network, and second-degree connections in the fields of your choice to seek out advice.